 - Two intern night floats cross covers day teams’ inpatients

 - One resident night float admits overnight to housestaff teams

 - Separate CCU/ICU night float to cover units

 - Inpatient and outpatient consult service

 - Outpatient neurology

-- Work directly with various attendings who specialize in different fields (movement disorder, epilepsy, stroke, etc)
+- Work directly with various attendings who specialize in different fields like movement disorder, epilepsy and stroke